 Important Information & Resources:

-Although no official pre-requisites are required, most participants on our day-trips have had some form of kayaking experience or training, often one of our Beginner Weekend, Beginner Series, Intermediate Weekend or Complete Series courses.
+Although no official pre-requisites are required, most participants on our day-trips have had some form of kayaking experience or training, often one of our Beginner Weekend, Intermediate Weekend or Complete Series courses.
 We paddle at a relaxed pace and will never leave anyone behind, but most participants find it helpful to have some previous paddling experience before embarking on a full day journey.
 Consider taking one of our lessons or at minimum renting a kayak first, to ensure you’ll be comfortable paddling in a kayak for approximately 2 hours in both the morning and afternoon.
 Typically, participants paddle in their own single kayak but double kayaks are available on request.

 Areas we usually explore: